phatak-dev/blog/_posts/2025-05-19-rediscovering-implicits-scala-3-part-3.md

 ## Passing Implicit Parameter to a Method in Scala 2.x

-In Scala 2.x, whenever we want to use an implicit value inside a method, we need to define an additional parameter list marked as `implicit`.
-This parameter list allows the compiler to automatically pass the correct value from the context when the method is called.
+In Scala 2.x, whenever we want to use an implicit value inside a method, we need to define an additional parameter marked as `implicit`.
+This parameter allows the compiler to automatically pass the correct value from the context when the method is called.
 However, this also means every method that needs an implicit has to explicitly declare it in its signature, which can sometimes add verbosity.

 The below code shows an example where we pass an implicit ordering for comparing two integers.